-Capital assets, which include buildings and improvements, furniture and equipment, and vehicles, are reported in the government-wide financial statements.
+Capital assets, which include buildings and improvements, furniture and equipment, vehicles, and construction in progress, are reported in the government-wide financial statements.
 Capital assets are defined by the District as assets with an individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's useful life are not capitalized.